ACM-Research/CardiothoracicDiagnosisPublicRepository/README.md

 ## Conclusion

-As we continue to refine our machine learning model for cardiothoracic diagnosis, there are several potential future endeavors that we can pursue.
-One such area of exploration is the use of more detailed data sources representative of other chest-related diseases along with more patient information.
-Additionally, we plan to implement EfficientDet, an object detection model that is optimized for lightweight devices for the development of a mobile application that utilizes our model for real-time diagnosis of cardiothoracic diseases.
+As we continue to refine our machine learning model for cardiothoracic diagno‐ sis, there are several potential future endeavors that we can pursue.
+One such area of exploration is the use of more detailed data sources representative of other chest‐related diseases along with more patient information.
+Additionally, we plan to implement EfficientDET, an object detection model that is optimized for lightweight devices for the development of a mobile application that utilizes our model for real‐time diagnosis of cardiothoracic diseases.
 This could greatly improve access to healthcare in underprivileged communities.
-Overall, there is much room for growth and innovation in the field of cardiothoracic diagnosis, and we look forward to continuing our efforts in this exciting area of research.
+Overall, there is much room for growth and innovation in the field of cardiothoracic diagnosis, and we look forward to continuing our efforts in this exciting area of research
 ## References

-1. Carion, Nicolas, End-To-End Object Detection with Transformers.
-Moses, Daniel A. “Deep Learning Applied to Automatic Disease Detection Using Chest X‐Rays.”
-Journal of Medical
-2. Wong, Kin-Yiu.
-“Official YOLOv7.”
-GitHub, 12 Sept.
-2022, github.com/WongKinYiu/yolov7.
+1. Carion, N., Massa, F., Synnaeve, G., Usunier, N., Kirillov, A., & Zagoruyko, S. (2020).
+End-to-End Object Detection with Transformers. https://arxiv.org/pdf/2005.12872.pdf

+2. DE⫶TR: End-to-End Object Detection with Transformers.
+(2022, October 27).
+GitHub. https://github.com/facebookresearch/detr

+3. He, K., Zhang, X., Ren, S., & Sun, J. (2015).
+Deep Residual Learning for Image Recognition. https://arxiv.org/pdf/1512.03385v1.pdf

+4. Moses, D. A. (2021).
+Deep learning applied to automatic disease detection using chest X‐rays.
+Journal of Medical Imaging and Radiation Oncology, 65(5), 498–517. https://doi.org/10.1111/1754-9485.13273

+5. Santosh, K. C., Dhar, M. K., Rajbhandari, R., & Neupane, A. (2020, July 1).
+Deep Neural Network for Foreign Object Detection in Chest X-Rays.
+IEEE Xplore. https://doi.org/10.1109/CBMS49503.2020.00107

+6. Tan, M., Pang, R., & Le, Q. (2020).
+EfficientDet: Scalable and Efficient Object Detection. https://arxiv.org/pdf/1911.09070.pdf

+7. Wang, C.-Y., Bochkovskiy, A., & Liao, H.-Y. (2022).
+YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors. https://arxiv.org/pdf/2207.02696.pdf

 ## Contributors